AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

     chart.area(data);
 ```

 As you can see, we've created a Data Set.
-Every object is a point, each has some parameters.
-The first column is as
+Every object is a point with parameters.
+The first column is a
-category and the second column is a value.
+category and the second one is a value.

-Here it is: AnyChart can now visualize your data.
+Here it is: now AnyChart can visualize your data.
 Look at the chart sample below and click on "Launch in playground"
 to see the full source code, alter and play with the sample or download it.

 {sample}BCT\_AreaChart\_01{sample}

 ### Single Series Spline Area Chart

-For better look and feel of your charts you can use SplineArea chart type:
+For better look of your charts you can use SplineArea chart type:

 ```
     anychart.data.set([